 Turns out I was right when I mused that more money went into the chain-mail budget for Fender’s wardrobe than the squib department, as the budget for the entire film didn’t even come close to breaking six figures.

-I suppose this (lack of a) budget also explains why every marauder henchman looks like they ended up raiding the same dumpster behind a Dokken concert.
+I suppose this (lack of a) budget also explains in a roundabout why every marauder henchman looks like they ended up raiding the same dumpster behind a Dokken concert.

 It’s a shame, too, because as I said earlier, there’s a lot of fun to be mined from a setting and concept like this.
 It’s obvious Pyun is riffing (er, ripping off) heavily from the Road Warrior formula and aesthetic, but that doesn’t mean there couldn’t have been some good stuff created along the way.

 Alas, this was perhaps the earliest sign that Van Damme was (and would continue to be) only as good as the material he works with.
-The script gives him nothing to really play around with in terms of character, no real moments to dig into.
-The man isn’t a very good actor, but he’s always shown a proclivity to at least try and find an emotional center for what he wants to deliver.
-That much is obvious here given his character’s past, but it’s clear Pyun doesn’t care nearly enough to try and help pull that aspect together.
+The script gives him little, if anything, play around with in terms of character, no real moments to dig into.
+He’s always shown a proclivity to at least try and find an emotional center for his characters, that much is obvious here given his character’s past, but it’s clear Pyun doesn’t care nearly enough to try and help pull that aspect together.

 Sadly, that’s about as creative as things get in Cyborg.

 Oh wait, except for the part where Gibson is crucified.
-Yep, that’s right, crucified.
+No that’s not a typo.
+Crucified.
 Fender manages to capture Gibson, but instead of doing the smart thing and just killing him like he should, he has his goons spend time rigging up a cross to crucify him and then leave without watching him actually die.
 Which is good, though, because it means we get to watch Van Damme literally kick himself off the cross.
-JC Van Damme indeed.
-(Yes, I’m going to hell for that one, I’m sure.
-It will almost be worth it.)

 That said, it ends on a surprisingly ambiguous note for a Van Damme movie, leaving Gibson to once again wander the wastelands after successfully returning Pearl to Atlanta.
 Maybe Cannon films was anticipating a sequel.
 Two of them did end up being made — one of which starred Angelina Jolie! — though each had increasingly less to do with its progenitor.